I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagdevcaps.md

 </tr>
 </table>

-`HasAudio`
+`TCRead`

+Specifies if the external device can read timecodes.

+`TCWrite`

-Specifies if the external device has audio capabilities.
+Specifies if the external device can write timecodes.

-`HasVideo`
+`CTLRead`

-Specifies if the external device has video capabilities.
+Specifies if the external device can read to a control track (nontimecode) target value.

 `IndexRead`

 Specifies if the external device can read to an index (nontimecode) target value.

+`Preroll`

+Specifies the external device's preroll time in the current time format.

+`Postroll`

+Specifies the external device's postroll time in the current time format.

+`SyncAcc`

+Indicates the external device's synchronization accuracy.

 `NormRate`

 Specifies the external device's normal frame rate.

-`Postroll`
+`CanPreview`

-Specifies the external device's postroll time in the current time format.
+Specifies if the external device can preview.

-`Preroll`
+`CanMonitorSrc`

-Specifies the external device's preroll time in the current time format.
+Specifies if the external device can monitor source.

+`CanTest`

+Indicates the implementation of the external device allows testing of methods/parameters by setting the high bit of a parameter that makes sense.
+This is not implemented an always returns FALSE.

+`VideoIn`

+Indicates the external device accepts video as an input.

+`AudioIn`

+Indicates the external device accepts audio as an input.

+`Calibrate`

+Indicates if the external device requires calibrating.

 `SeekType`